-In order to establish a reliance arrangement, the participating institutions or organizations must enter into a reliance agreement to document the arrangement.
+To establish a reliance arrangement, the participating institutions or organizations must enter into a reliance agreement to document the arrangement.
 This agreement may be called a reliance agreement or an authorization agreement.
 These agreements are most often study specific; however, some master agreements exist to document the reliance arrangement between institutions for any study.
-Reliance agreements must be signed by an authorized institutional official, since the agreement is between institutions and not between investigators.
+Reliance agreements must be signed by an authorized institutional official because the agreement is between institutions and not between investigators.

 Has VCU signed any master reliance agreements?